 Recognition – Volunteer and professional recognition programs

 Service programs – Council wide annual service opportunities

 The James E. West Award was established by the National Council of the Boy Scouts of America to encourage endowment giving.
 For more information on this award, click here.

 A gift to the Chickasaw Council, designated to its endowment fund.
 Donors may make cumulative gifts to reach Silver, Gold and Diamond levels.

 • Silver Pin

 The Chickasaw Council is prepared to work with you on a variety of giving options such as gifts of cash or stock; life insurance policies, Real Estate, wills, bequests and other deferred vehicles.

-Please contact Chickasaw Council's Director of Field Services, Phil Shipley to discuss the future of Scouting and to explore your giving options.
+Please contact Chickasaw Council's Director of Field Services, Kevin Litt to discuss the future of Scouting and to explore your giving options.